SixArm/checkline/README.md

-# checkline: checkbox line picker for stdin line input
+# checkline: checkbox line picker from stdin to stdout

 Example: